On this page

 - The bottom line

-Accessing super early due to severe financial hardship is possible under Australian law, provided that you meet strict eligibility conditions and your super fund allows it.
+Accessing super early due to severe financial hardship is possible under Australian law, provided you meet strict eligibility requirements and your super fund allows it.
+If it doesn’t, you may be able to transfer your super to one that does.

 What is meant by severe financial hardship?

-If you haven’t reached your preservation age, the Australian Taxation Office (ATO) will consider you to be in severe financial hardship if you meet the following three criteria:
+If you haven’t reached your preservation age, you may be considered to be in severe financial hardship if you meet the following three criteria:

 Living expenses include: